 Cllr Tim Lunnon

-Tim will be a candidate for Broadfield in May 2019.
+Tim was re-elected for Broadfield in May 2019.

 I work full time as an engineer at Virgin Atlantic in Manor Royal.
 Day to day I have to solve complex problems.
 If elected I would use these skills to get results for Crawley residents, both in individual matters and on the problems facing the country.